kalaboster/sherlock/README.md

 # sherlock

-This wordsum code is to investigate the findings of watson to see if they lead to solving a solution.
+This wordsum code is to investigate the findings of watson to see if they lead to solving a puzzle of finding plot in a story.

-This code uses wordsum test data and maybe later be merged with it.
+This code uses wordsum test data and may later be merged with it.

 Currently only Watson's features Language and Visual are used.